Come Alive to Peace and Contentment

 Change Your Life - Change the World

 Our experience of the world is forever changing.
 Things can go well, and this makes us happy, joyful and content.
 But sometimes things can go less well and this can lead to sadness, disappointment, frustration and even anger.
 The Buddha called these ups and downs of life The Worldly Winds.
 And he taught a way of dealing with them that can lead to true peace and contentment – whatever might befall us in our lives.
 At York Buddhist Centre we are committed to passing on the Buddha's wisdom in ways that are accessible to people in the West.
 Our approach is practical and friendly.
-No one is expected to become a Buddhist. 'to become a Buddhist' we are just very happy for you to join us and enjoy the benefits of what we teach.
+No one is expected 'to become a Buddhist' we are just very happy for you to join us and enjoy the benefits of what we teach.

 Recognising that people have different needs, we aim to welcome everyone, regardless of their: